ohallstrom/ML-jazz-predictions/README.md

 	- preprocess_data.py: Code to generate preprocessed data from raw wjazzdb tables.
 Generated data is in the data folder
 	- models.py : Code for the ChordSequence Model
 	- gridsearch.py: Code to run gridsearch over model params.
 Provide as input in CLI, the model name(baseline or melody).
 	- train.py : Code to train model.
 Provide as input in CLI, the model name(baseline or melody).
 The plots for training are also generated after it is complete.
+During training, logs are generated in the logs folder and the model is saved in the models folder
 	- test.py : Code to test model.
 Provide as input in CLI, the model name(baseline or melody).
 We generate a classification report and also save the results to a csv for analysis.